-The consolidated financial statements include the College and its subsidiaries, Mackworth Business Services Limited and Corporate College Limited (dormant), controlled by the Group.
-Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The consolidated financial statements include the Group and its subsidiaries, Mackworth Business Services Limited and DCG Services Limited, controlled by DCG.
+Control is achieved where DCG has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The results of subsidiaries acquired or disposed of during the period are included in the consolidated income and expenditure account from the date of acquisition or up to the date of disposal.
 Intra-group sales and profits are eliminated fully on consolidation.
-In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.
-All financial statements are made up to 31 July 2018.
+In accordance with FRS 102, the activities of the student union have not been consolidated because the Group does not control those activities.
+All financial statements are made up to 31 July 2019.